Norat Ter-Grigoryants: Armenian Army: 1992–1995

 The dissolution of the Soviet Union in 1991 turned the violent and increasingly warlike ethnic conflict between Armenians and Azeris that had developed during the Gorbachev period over the Nagorno-Karabakh region into a full-scale undeclared war between the newly independent Armenian and Azerbaijani states.
 Armenia's government invited Ter-Grigoryants to assume command of the Armenian Army in 1992.
 Assisting the minister of defense, a military non-professional, Grigoryants was simultaneously named to the post of first deputy defense minister.
 His formal position was changed to head of the general staff and first deputy minister of defense soon after, when the position of the overall Armenian Army commander was phased out in the course of the ongoing military reform, but he remained a key figure in organizing the Armenian military into an effective force and developing the country's military doctrine.
 In June 1993, Ter-Grigoryants replaced Defense Minister Vazgen Manukyan in acting capacity following his leave until the appointment of Serzh Sargsyan a month later.

 Ter-Grigoryants' development of Armenian military doctrine emphasized the role of motorized brigades to allow for operational mobility and flexibility.
 The air defense forces, previously almost non-existent, were also equipped and organized.

 Since 1995

 Ter-Grigoryants retired in 1995, shortly after the end of the war in Nagorno-Karabakh in 1994.
 He has resided in the Russian Federation since 1995, but maintains his ties to Armenia and Russia's Armenian community.

 Ter-Grigoryants is a president emeritus of the Council of Veterans of Russian Land Forces and a board member of the Union of Armenians of Russia.
+Ter-Grigoryants surrendered his Armenian passport and was stripped of Armenian citizenship in September 2026.